-Our equity investments in affiliates were disposed as part of our disposition of downstream solar power project segment, and investment income of affiliated companies was recorded in discontinued operations.
+Our equity investments in affiliates were disposed as part of our disposition of downstream solar power project segment, and investment income of affiliated companies was recorded in discontinued operations for the year ended December 31, 2016.

 Leases

 Our leases are classified as capital or operating leases.
 A lease that transfers to the lessee substantially all the benefits and risks incidental to ownership is classified as a capital lease.
 At inception, a capital lease is recorded at the present value of minimum lease payments or the fair value of the asset, whichever is less.
 Assets under capital leases are amortized on a basis consistent with that of similar fixed assets or the lease term, whichever is less.
 Operating lease costs are recognized on a straight-line basis over the lease term.